Introduction

 -

 Glazing & Kiln Firing: Ceramics are prepared with a glaze that adds color and waterproofs.
-Then, they purify in a kiln at high temperatures.
+Then, they are purified in a kiln at high temperatures.

 Now, that ceramic product has reached unbelievable levels with technology.
 The modern manufacturing processes include: